tangentsoft/pidp8i/doc/cc8-manual.md

+# CC8 Manual

-# A Minimal Implementation of C for the DEC PDP-8 Processor
+CC8 is a C subset implementation for the DEC PDP-8 processor.

 ## A Bit of Grounding History